We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

-A prequalification offer from Autopay is good for 30 days.
+The rate you receive — which can be anywhere from 1.99% and 10% — will depend on your credit.
+A prequalification offer from one of Autopay’s affiliate lenders is good for 30 days.
 You can shop for the right vehicle, take a few test drives and use your offer to negotiate a good deal on your final purchase.

 What to watch out for

-- Document fees.
+Document fees.
 Autopay will handle title transfers and other paperwork for you, but it comes at a cost.
-You’ll be required to pay document fees of at least $400 to $500.
+You’ll be required to pay document fees, which can be $400 to $500 or more.